The RDEK provides well over 100 different services, and each year, the Board adopts a Five-Year Financial Plan.

 One of the tricky parts about communicating (and understanding) the Financial Plan lies in the way Regional Districts work.
 Unlike a municipality that has one boundary and one set of taxpayers (where everyone within the municipal boundaries pays), Regional Districts in BC are based on service areas.
 So, for every one of the more than 100 services the RDEK offers, there is a boundary for that service area, and everyone within the service area pays for (and receives the benefit of) that service.
 What that means is that we have over 100 different “boundaries” with over 100 different sets of taxpayers.
 SO, WHAT DOES THAT HAVE TO DO WITH THE BUDGET?

 Well, how the budget will impact you depends entirely on what part of the RDEK you live/own property in and what combination of services are offered there.
 For example, if you live in Electoral Area C everyone will pay the same rate for the line item on their tax notice called “Reg Dist East Kootenay Area C”, but people living in Gold Creek will also be paying for Cranbrook Rural Fire Protection.
-At the same time, people in Moyie (which is also in Area C) don't have fire protection, but they pay a different line item for Moyie Water.
+At the same time, people in Wardner (which is also in Area C) don't have fire protection, but they pay a different line item for Wardner Street Lighting.

-The public comment period will open by February 19, and our staff are happy to answer your questions related to RDEK services and how they impact you all year-round.
+The public comment period will be open until Noon on March 10.
+Our staff are happy to answer your questions related to RDEK services and how they impact you all year-round.
 So, if you have questions, please let us know.
 You can reach Chief Financial Officer Holly Ronnquist at hronnquist@rdek.bc.ca or 250-489-2791.